White Rhinoceros

 - Subspecies: C.s. simum (southern), C.s. cottoni (northern)

 Vanishing giants.
 The classic vision of an African savanna would be incomplete without rhinoceroses, colossal icons of their grassland homes.
 White rhinos Ceratotherium simum, in particular, are known for their formidable size.
 While large and tough-appearing, white rhino populations are fragile.
-Demand for their horns had led to rampant poaching and plummeting populations.
+Demand for their horns has led to rampant poaching and plummeting populations.
 Just two northern white rhinos C.s. cottoni remain in the world.
-Southern white rhinos C.s. simum are more abundant, but still in dire need of assistance if they are to have a secure future on our planet.
+Southern white rhinos C.s. simum are more abundant, but still in dire need of conservation action to protect their future.

-White rhinos are identified by the two horns on the end of their nose, with a larger front horn and a small inner horn.
+White rhinos have two horns on the end of their nose, with a larger front horn and a small inner horn.
 Rhino horns don’t have a bony core like other mammal horns.
-The outside is rather soft and can be worn down or sharpened after years of use.
+The outside is rather hard but can be worn down or sharpened after years of use.
 If a horn breaks off, it can gradually grow back.
-It is made of keratin, the same material that makes up our fingernails and hair.
+Rhino horns are made of keratin, the same material that makes up our fingernails and hair.

 Like other rhinos, white rhinos have a broad chest, thick skin, poor eyesight, and excellent hearing.
 Because rhinos are nearsighted, they often charge when startled.
 This defense mechanism has given them an undeserved reputation for having a bad temper.
 Their ears can move independently of each other, and one may be cocked forward while the other is directed backward, or both may perk straight up when an interesting sound that requires total concentration is detected.